AleMorales/ModularTypes.jl/README.md

 ModularTypes allows creating Julia types by making use of  type composition and a multitrait-dispatch system.
 This package those situations where, unlike in generic programming, an algorithm and its associated data should not be decoupled.
-A common situation where such deocupling is not adequate is when buildiType ng models by reusing modules (e.g. in agent based modelling), hence the name of the package.
+A common situation where such deocupling is not adequate is when building models by reusing modules (e.g. in agent based modelling), hence the name of the package.

 ## What is the problem?